School of Nursing

 What happens on the course?

-The programme will develop your knowledge and skills to work at an advanced level of clinical practice and has been designed around the Health Education England (HEE) Multi-professional framework for advanced clinical practice in England.
+The programme will develop your knowledge and skills to work at an advanced level of clinical practice and has been designed around the NHS England (2025) Multi-professional framework for advanced practice in England.

-Year 3 Dissertation will enable you to evaluate critically, current research and evidence for advanced healthcare practice and to develop academic skills at a higher level.
+Year 3: students undertake their dissertation, which will enable them to critically evaluate current research and evidence for advanced clinical practice, developing their academic skills at a higher level.

 Course Modules